Follow this 14-step SEO Audit checklist to find SEO errors and boost your Google rankings.

 • Title tags and meta descriptions should stand out on the SERP and describe what the page is about.

-• Your brand name should be included in your title tag to improve click-through rates.
+• For competitive terms or similar products, use your brand name in the title tag to improve click-through rates.

 • Title tags are about 55–60 characters, and meta descriptions are about 130–150 characters long.

-When you think you’ve crafted the best meta tags for your pages, the world doesn’t stop there.
+These steps help with the "writing" part, but testing is something done over time.
 Set a reminder to come back after two months and see how your CTR has been affected by your changes.
 Keep on adjusting and testing your top pages to get even more organic traffic to your site.

 Understanding which keywords bring in the majority of your organic traffic can help you in two ways: you get a shortlist of your most important pages where you can focus your on-page SEO audit, and you can understand what kinds of keywords work for your audience so you can find similar keywords that can bring you even more traffic.